Gas City, Indiana

-Gas City is a city in Grant County, Indiana, along the Mississinewa River.
-The population was 5,965 at the 2010 census.
+Gas City is a city in Grant County, Indiana, United States, along the Mississinewa River.
+The population was 6,157 at the 2020 census.

 History

 Gas City was first known as Harrisburg when settled on May 25, 1867, by Noah Harris.
-It became something of a boom town when natural gas was found in the area in 1887.
+It became a boom town when natural gas was found in the area in 1887 as part of the Indiana gas boom.
 The Gas City Land Company was founded on March 21, 1892, and the town of about 150 people changed its name to Gas City a few days later.
-However, as of 2022 much of the gas is depleted.
-(See Indiana gas boom.)
+However, much of the natural gas was depleted by the late 1800s and early 1900s, often due to inefficient extraction.

 The Gas City High School, Thompson-Ray House, and West Ward School are listed on the National Register of Historic Places.